vedi/cocos2dx-store/README.md

 }
 ```

 You can choose to handle each exception on its own, handle all three at once, or not handle the exceptions at all.
-The CCSoomlaError parameter is entirely optional, you can pass NULL instead if you do not wish to handle errors, but remember, error handling is *your* responsibility. cocos2dx-store doesn't do any external error handling (i.e. error handling that uses CCSoomlaError) for you.
+The `CCSoomlaError` parameter is entirely optional, you can pass NULL instead if you do not wish to handle errors, but remember, error handling is *your* responsibility. cocos2dx-store doesn't do any external error handling (i.e. error handling that uses `CCSoomlaError`) for you.

 ## iOS Server Side Verification

 As you probably know, fraud on IAP is pretty common.
 Hackers can crack their smartphones to think that a purchase is made when payment wasn't actually transferred to you.
 We want to help you with it so we created our verification server and we let you instantly use it through the framework.
 All you need to do is let cocos2dx-store know you want to verify purchases.
-You can do this by passing an extra parameter to CCStoreController:
+You can do this by passing an extra parameter to `CCStoreController`:

 ```cpp
 storeParams->setObject(CCBool::create(true), "SSV);